videojs/mux.js/docs/captions.md

   user_data_registered_itu_t_t35 payload.
 - CEA-708-E: describes the framing and interpretation of caption data reassembled out of the picture user data blobs.
+- CEA-608-E: specifies the hex to character mapping for extended language characters.